Top 24 Financial Literacy Quotes for Students

 – Tsh Oxenreider, author

 This quote captures why carrying debt feels so heavy.
-You’re working to pay for things you’ve already consumed while trying to afford your current life and save for future goals.
+You are working to pay for things you have already consumed while trying to afford your current life and save for future goals.
 For students, this is a crucial concept before taking on student loans or credit card debt.
 Not all debt is equal (student loans for a valuable degree can be an investment), but understanding that debt limits your future choices helps you borrow thoughtfully rather than carelessly.

 Financial Investment Quotes